Modified Marrone-Treanor model: parameterization and benchmarking for five-species air: MMT model behavior when approaching chemical equilibrium

 \section{MMT model behavior when approaching chemical equilibrium}

-Section~VI of Ref.~\cite{chaudhry25a} discusses limitations inherent to the use of constant non-Boltzmann correction factors when evaluating dissociation rate coefficients and associated vibrational energy removed by dissociation in the MMT model (recall Eqs.~(\ref{eqn:mmt_rate_coefficient_again}) and (\ref{eq:devib_mmt})).
-As a remedy, the variable (i.e. composition-dependent) non-Boltzmann factors are introduced, which enable the model to reproduce the correct forward(dissociation)/backward(recombination) rates and vibrational energy removal/replenishment rates as the gas mixture reaches thermo-chemical equilibrium.
+Section~VI of Ref.~\cite{chaudhry25a} discusses limitations inherent to the use of constant non-Boltzmann correction factors when evaluating dissociation rate coefficients and associated vibrational energy removed by dissociation, i.e. Eqs.~(\ref{eq:mmt_rate_coefficient_again}) and (\ref{eq:devib_mmt}), in the MMT model.
+These limitations were previously investigated by Singh and Schwartzentruber~\cite{singh22a}, who proposed varying the non-Boltzmann factors as the gas approaches chemical equilibrium.
+Specifically, they derived an expression where the factor was a function of the ratio between the instantaneous chemical composition and the local equilibrium composition, such that the non-Boltzmann factor smoothly approaches unity at equilibrium.
+Their original expression was slightly modified in Sec.~VI of Ref.~\cite{chaudhry25a} to yield the currently used functional form, i.e. Eq.~(31) in Ref.~\cite{chaudhry25a}.
+When these variable (i.e. composition-dependent) non-Boltzmann factors are employed, they enable the model to reproduce the correct forward (dissociation) and backward (recombination) reaction rates, as well as vibrational energy removal and replenishment rates as the gas mixture reaches thermo-chemical equilibrium.